Raj0527/AnsibleProjects/README.md

 Customize and adapt the playbooks as per your requirements, using the provided examples as a guide.

 Conclusion
-Through these projects, I have demonstrated proficiency in various aspects of Ansible, from basic installations to advanced features like Ansible Vault, Jinja2 templates, and roles.
+Through out these projects, I have demonstrated proficiency in various aspects of Ansible, from basic installations to advanced features like Ansible Vault, Jinja2 templates, and roles.
 These skills are crucial for automating infrastructure, ensuring consistency, and enhancing scalability.